unravel.cluster_stats.cstats module#

 condition2_sample04_<cell|label>_density_data.csv

-- Example bilateral inputs (if any file has _LH.csv or _RH.csv, the command will attempt to pool data):
+- Example bilateral inputs (if any file has _LH.csv or _RH.csv, the command will attempt to pool LH/RH data per sample when both sides are present):

 condition1_sample01_<cell|label>_density_data_LH.csv